A semi-discrete Active Flux method for the Euler equations on Cartesian grids: Numerical results

 \subsection{Kelvin-Helmholtz instability}

-A special kind of a Kelvin-Helmholtz instability triggered by the passage of an acoustic wave has been used in \cite{munz03} to assess the properties of the numerical method for subsonic flow.
-The initial data are
+A special kind of a Kelvin-Helmholtz instability triggered by the passage of an acoustic wave has been used in \cite{munz03} to assess the properties of a numerical method for subsonic flow.
+This setup is of interest because acoustic phenomena are present on top of a low Mach number flow.
+On a domain $\left[-\frac1{\mathcal M}, \frac1{\mathcal M}\right] \times \left[0, \frac{2}{5 \mathcal M}\right]$, the initial data consist of those of a right-running sound wave $q^\text{s}$ on top of a vertically stratified background $q^\text{bg}$

 with